gsoules/MkDocs/digital-archive/docs/user/pdf-report.md

 !!!
 Note ""
     The PDF Report feature is not yet supported.

-The Reports feature will “print” search results to a PDF file having the same layout, and a similar appearance to, the search results that are presented as chosen using the **_Layout_** dropdown on a search results page.
+The Reports feature will “print” search results to a PDF file using the same layout as, and a similar appearance to, the results displayed on a search results page.
+To control the layout of the search results, use the **_Layout_** selector on the options bar at the top of the search results page.

-An administrator will be able to *configure* a new report by virtue of adding a new layout using the AvantSearch plugin configuration page.
+Administrators will be able to *configure* a new report by adding a new layout using the AvantSearch plugin configuration page.

 An **_Item Report_** will print an item’s image(s) and metadata to a PDF file.